 Between the resurgence of Lil Elt’s Get the Gat following LSU’s College Championship Win, the timeless adoration for Juvenile’s Back That Thang Up, the Grammy-nominated Tank and the Bangas or the New Orleans Saint’s signature song Choppa Style by Choppa, New Orleans hip-hop is undefeated.
 The Crescent City’s contributions to the culture never go unnoticed.

 Every big name musician started as an up-and-coming artist.
 Musicians of all disciplines flock to the Crescent City to get their start, which is what makes New Orleans’ Indie music scene so popular.
-Venues like One-Eyed Jacks, Vaso, Gasa Gasa and the Music Box Village are a few great places to scope out the city’s bustling underground music scene.
+Venues like Vaso, Gasa Gasa, and the Music Box Village are a few great places to scope out the city’s bustling underground music scene.

 New Orleans is easily the jazz music mecca.
 Louis Armstrong, Buddy Bolden, Jelly Roll Morton and Sidney Bechet are among some of the city’s most celebrated jazz musicians who helped to pioneer the genre.
 From traditional jazz to dixieland and modern, you can find live jazz across the city at Iconic venues such as the Preservation Hall and Snug Harbor, or the New Orleans Jazz Museum.